JereKuusela/valheim-expand_world/publish/README.md

 # Changelog

+- v1.21
+  - Adds a new field `scaleUniform` to the `expand_vegetations.yaml` (default is true).
+  - Improves mod compatibility.
+  - Fixes the vegetation scaling being separate for each axis.

 - v1.20
   - Fixes None biome not being saved to the `expand_spawns.yaml` which caused spawning in every biome (some mods have the default biome as None).